The Friedman Archives

 High-impact Photography Seminars

-I started the Friedman Archives High-Impact Photography Seminars because I got tired of seeing so much poor advice disseminated on the online discussion forums when reasonably intelligent people would ask how to improve their photography.
+I started the Friedman Archives High-Impact Photography Seminars because I got tired of seeing so much poor advice disseminated on the online discussion forums when a beginner would ask how to improve their photography.
 “Start shooting in Aperture priority mode”, one person would opine.
 “Learn Photoshop” blurted another.
 “Examine the EXIF information of pictures you like online and see what they did!”
 And the most ill-prescribed advice which I see all too often: “Shoot RAW!”

 Well, that kind of advice may be well-meaning, but it's not effective.
-Never in my life have I seen a anyone switch to RAW (or shoot in Aperture Priority mode) and then suddenly start producing "Wow!" type images.
-Clearly the secret to high-impact images must lie elsewhere.
+Never in my life have I seen a rank beginner switch to RAW (or shoot in Aperture Priority mode) and then suddenly start producing "Wow!" type images.
 And so I thought it was time to share the (seemingly) forgotten knowledge that all successful Kodachrome shooters knew back in the day – how to take pictures that make other people say “Wow!” with nothing more than a point-and-shoot.
 (Even Photoshop is optional if you know what you're doing!)

-These seminars are presented by the photographer behind the stock photography website www.FriedmanArchives.com, and are structured differently from almost all other photo courses.
+This course is presented by the photographer behind the stock photography website www.FriedmanArchives.com, and is structured differently from almost all other photo courses.
 Whereas most other courses bombard you with the technical stuff first, The Friedman Archives Seminars recognizes that modern cameras do a pretty good job with focusing and exposure, but do a miserable job with composition and the art aspect of photography (realms best left for the HUMAN).
 So the first day emphasizes composition, light, art, capturing emotion, and how to get high-impact photos -- all without ever leaving AUTO mode.
 These are the forgotten skills that the Kodachrome shooters once knew to get awesome images without ever using Photoshop.

-As the seminar progresses to Day 2, the subject matter delves into the technical aspects of digital photography, making for a very well-rounded weekend.
-As many past attendees can attest, this weekend seminar cuts through the confusion and gives you everything you need to know to start shooting confidently, improve your creativity, deepen your technical understanding, and give you the means to realize the shot you have in your head.
-A shorter learning curve doesn't exist.
+In Day 2, the subject matter delves into the technical aspects of digital photography, making for a very well-rounded weekend.
+As many past customers can attest, this video course cuts through the confusion and gives you everything you need to know to start shooting confidently, improve your creativity, deepen your technical understanding, and give you the means to realize the shot you have in your head.

 Here’s some (some!!) of the things you’ll learn from this seminar: